 Under the reign of the former king, Hassan 2, Morocco went through the “years of lead” – a heavy political oppression and humiliation eliminating protesters, the intellectual elite, and lowering the level of education on purpose.
 The harems only ended after he died (18 years ago).
 A divide grew between different regions as well as between the aristocracy and the people.
 And women are weaker than ever.
-At least, under the harems, the education was a must, and they were unified.
-Especially in the rural side, they are only left with being the properties of their husbands.
+At least, under the harems, the education was a must, and they were somehow united.
+In the rural side, women are only left with being the properties of their husbands.

-Now.
 To Moroccan women… You must demand respect.
 Each woman must fight for her rights.
 Why would you perpetuate the same traditions that once narrowed your freedom?
-Why would teach your sons to be dicks?
+Why would you teach your sons to be nothing but dicks?
 Why would you put your daughter through a female genital mutilation?
 Do you like how sexually unhappy you are?
 FYI, Camille Paglia thinks that the process of becoming stronger, controlling one’s life and claiming one’s rights starts with knowing yourself.
 Sexuality is part of it.
-Basics of Biology.
-Why do I see you marching to defend a rapist pretexting that he’s so handsome he can’t rape anyone “because he doesn’t need to”?
-In fact, I read that many of you wished he raped you… Why would you go back to a husband that beats you like a fucking animal?
-Why would you call a whore a woman that chose not to wear the veil or wear a bikini?
+Basics of Biology 101.
+Why do I see you marching to defend a rapist shouting that a so called handsome man cannot rape anyone “because he doesn’t need to”?
+In fact, I read that many of you wished to be raped by him… Why would you go back to a husband that beats you?
+Why would you call a “whore” a woman who chose not to wear the veil and wear a bikini?
 Why would you contribute to bashing women?
 Go to school and fucking read.

 We are stuck in the middle ages, and we are going backwards, people.
 Can’t anybody see that?